storybookjs/frontpage/src/content/recipes/@sveltejs/kit.md

 ## Feature support

-With our package, Storybook automatically mirrors the project settings of both SvelteKit.
+With our package, Storybook automatically mirrors the project settings of SvelteKit.
 Here's what you'll get:

 - 📚 Supports imports that use the special `$lib` alias
 - 👓 Components can read current environment information from `$app/environment`